Set up Databricks Repos

 • It can take up to 15 minutes for the changes to take effect.

-Control access to a Repo in your workspace
+Control access for a repo in your workspace

 Use a repo config file

-Specify which notebook should include outputs using patterns similar to gitignore patterns.
+Specify the notebook you want to include outputs using patterns similar to gitignore patterns.

 Patterns for a repo config file